buffkatarina/SGBusArrival/readme.md

 # Bus Arrival
-A simple android application to get the timings of buses in Singapore.
+<p>A simple android application to get the timings of buses in Singapore.</p>

 # Features
 1. Maps